Universal Medicine: Treatments and practices

 Universal Medicine lobbied the local NSW MP for Ballina Don Page to have these unfavourable comments removed from the Parliamentary Inquiry Report.

 Controversy surrounds referrals for esoteric treatments by some doctors, a situation that medical regulators say is difficult to address.
-During the inquiry Don Page MP said these type of referrals "would give most people considerable concern".
+During the inquiry Don Page MP said these types of referrals "would give most people considerable concern".
 Universal Medicine's registered allied health practitioners allegedly encourage followers to seek GP referral for Medicare treatment plans to pay for sessions.
 A former patient who received treatment from a UM physiotherapist under a Medicare plan reported the "Universal physio claimed her health was improving from 'craniosacral pulse' therapy", however, "her GP ordered tests that found she had cancer".
 The patient was reportedly told by Universal Medicine that "doctors will make you sicker than you already are".
 Another patient was told by a thoracic physician and student of UM that conventional HRT was harmful and "deep-seated grief is a major driving factor in lung disease".
 Dwyer stated that it was "highly reprehensible" that medical professionals registered on a "promise to practise evidence-based medicine" were engaged in promoting "cultish behaviour".

 Serge Benhayon has responded to criticism stating that UM does not "interfere with medicine...
 We do not hold ourselves above medicine.
 We are super pro medicine".
 UM conducts retreats such as "the science of Divination".
 Sydney paediatrician and "Baby Doc" author, Howard Chilton, has endorsed Benhayon as a "teacher of enormous integrity".
 Chilton has given talks at the company's women's health forums but claims his support for UM is a personal matter unrelated to evidence-based practice.
 Chilton's daughter Isabella is married to Benhayon's son Curtis.
 UM associated thoracic surgeon Sam Kim, who has praised Benhayon's esoteric breast massage and states UM is a reputable healing organisation, not a cult.
 Supporter and Bangalow ophthalmologist Anne Malatt claims her life and work had been inspired by Benhayon, adding that the "core tenet of Serge's teachings is energetic integrity" and "when put into practice on a daily basis, they work".
 Sydney rheumatologist and UM advocate Maxine Szramka claims to have observed UM student's chronic pain being permanently cured adding UM's esoteric healing practices lead to miracles every day.
 Her endorsement has now been deleted from the UM website.

 UM practises an unproven technique on women called "Deeper Femaleness" claiming it is "great for rape recovery".
 It involves the "hands-on esoteric healing" of a woman's abdomen and pubic area and manipulation of the woman's pubic bone.
 UM publications show the therapy is performed by men.